scarymrgrey/Spark.CaseStudy/README.md

 **Aggregator task implementation details**

 The main idea is that if we dont have order inside each group, but we know that event with type=app_open definitely starts new session.
-Hence on reduce phase we can create List of sessions plus list of unspecified events.
+Hence on reduce phase we can create list of sessions plus list of unspecified events.

 On the merge phase we can insert raw events into existing sessions, the only thing we need to do is to choose correct session.
-Session list ordered by session start time
+Session list ordered by session's start time